Aimee Bernard, PhD

 Rebecca Bloch, MS

-Rebecca is the founding school director of Aurora Science & Technology, Denver School of Science and Technology’s first campus to open in Aurora.
-Prior to joining DSST, Rebecca worked as an English teacher at the Noble Network of Charter Schools in Chicago, IL, and has previously worked for Teach for America and the Clark County School District in Las Vegas.
+Rebecca Bloch is the founding school director of Aurora Science & Technology, Denver School of Science and Technology’s first campus to open in Aurora.
+Prior to joining DSST, she worked as an English teacher at the Noble Network of Charter Schools in Chicago, IL, and has previously worked for Teach for America and the Clark County School District in Las Vegas.
 She holds a B.A. in Secondary English Education from Indiana University, Bloomington, and master’s degrees in Special Education and in Educational Administration from The University of Las Vegas, Nevada, and Dominican University in Chicago, Illinois.

 Sonia C. Flores, PhD